19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Marching Order

 When the Party starts [Delving](Delving.md), they should determine a marching order.
+Whoever is in front is the *Scout*.
 This will determine who encounters dangerous obstacles like traps and monsters first.

 ## Tracking Delve Turns